Abigail Scott

 A crankbait can be very effective during the summer months.
 The usual assumption is that the fish slow down when the water warms up.
 You'll trigger a reaction strike when you throw a deep-diving crankbait and allow it to kick up dirt and sand.

 Look for crankbaits that can dive 12-20 feet and run them along ledges, flats, and channels.
 This past structure can also be burned, but be careful not to get snagged because this will result in a lost lure.
 If you want to use live bait, minnows are the best choice.
-However, minnows are preferred prey.
-You can also use worms and crickets, and these will work best when suspended under a slip sinker or free-floating.
+However, minnows are the preferred prey.
+You can also use worms and crickets, which work best when suspended under a slip sinker or free-floating.

 It is difficult to tell if crappie has bit until you see your bobber moving slowly, so watch your bobber closely.